wd5gnr/1802UNO/readme.md

 Upper/lower case does not matter.
 Note that backspace sort of works, except on multi-line M commands.
 Even then, it works, just with a twist (see the M command for more).
 You can use Escape to abort a line.
 Esc will also abort a long memory dump.

-You can #define MONITOR 0 in main.h if you want to disable it.
+You can #define MONITOR 0 in 1802config.h if you want to disable it.

 Commands